Chelmsford Science Festival 2019

 A world of science is coming to Chelmsford in March

 A series of talks, events and activities to celebrate the scientific world is coming to Chelmsford in March as Anglia Ruskin University (ARU) hosts the Chelmsford Science Festival.

 The festival will take place from 11-15 March, with a range of free events exploring topics including medicine, engineering, psychology and sport as well as the city's own industrial heritage.

-Chelmsford Science and Engineering Society (CSES) will be hosting a talk as part of the festival: Controlling Light: Biology, Electronics and Psychology on Wed 13 March.
+CSES will be hosting a talk as part of the festival: Controlling Light: Biology, Electronics and Psychology on Wed 13 March.

 CSES members are also invited to a talk by ARU's Dr Catherine Pearson on Marconi's and Hoffmann's past – the legacy of the Frederick Roberts archive of industrial history on Mon 11 March.

 These (and other) events are free, but tickets must be booked in advance.
 See our events pages for the above two events.

 For a full list of events and to book tickets, visit www.anglia.ac.uk/communityevents or call 01245 684715.

 The launch of the festival follows the announcement that the British Science Festival 2020 will be held in Chelmsford by CSES, ARU, Essex County Council, Chelmsford City Council and other partners.
 Look out for further information relating to this!